Santa Cruz Beach Boardwalk: 7 Tips for a Perfect Day Out with Little Kids

 If you plan to add the Boardwalk to your list of activities as you visit Santa Cruz, here is what I would suggest:

-The Boardwalk is located on the unceded lands of the Awaswas Ohlone people who have been stewarding Aulinta (the land in Santa Cruz County) for thousands of years.
+The Santa Cruz Beach Boardwalk is located on the stolen lands of the Awaswas Ohlone people

 2. Buy your ride tickets in advance online